aces/Loris/modules/examiner/README.md

 ## Scope

 This module displays information about examiners as well as certifications and sites to which the examiners are affiliated.
-It also allows to add examiners to sites, to give or remove certifications for instruments and set them as radiologists.
+It also allows adding examiners to sites, to give or remove certifications for instruments and set them as radiologists.